plana93/git_good_practice/first_steps_with_git/1_pro_commands.md

 #edit amd modify what you want correct
 git add .
 git commit --amend # it open the editor to give you the opportunity to modify the commit (if you want update it)

+or

+git commit --amend --no-edit #if you have alredy pushed the previous commit, you need to force push
 ```
 <details>
 <summary><strong> Be carefull </strong></summary>